tamhinsf/ChannelSurf/README.md

 * Within the Azure Portal, select Azure Active Directory -> App registrations -> New application registration
     * Name: ChannelSurfCli (anything will work - we suggest you keep this value)
     * Application type: Native
-    * Redirect URI: https://channelsurf-cli (anything will work - however, this is the value we have hard-coded into our application code in Program.cs
+    * Redirect URI: https://channelsurf-cli (anything else will work if you want to change it)
+     * NOTE: In earlier versions of this code, we hard-coded this value in Program.cs.
+It's now been moved to appsettings.json and we've agained defaulted it to https://channelsurf-cli
     * Click Create
 * Once Azure has created your app, copy your Application Id and give your application access to the required Microsoft Graph API permissions.
    * Click your app's name (i.e. ChannelSurfCli) from the list of applications